grosilho/BEMI/README.md

 # BEMI
 BEMI is a C++ implementation of a boundary element method (BEM) for solving the extracellular-membrane-intracellular (EMI) model in two dimensions.
-This code has been used for the numerical experiments presented in:

-- Rosilho de Souza, G., Pezzuto, S., & Krause, R. (2023). _Boundary Integral Formulation of the Cell-by-Cell Model of Cardiac Electrophysiology_.
-Submitted to Engineering Analysis with Boundary Elements, [arXiv: 2302.05281](https://arxiv.org/abs/2302.05281).
-- Rosilho de Souza, G., Pezzuto, S., & Krause, R. (2023). _Effect of Gap Junction Distribution, Size, and Shape on the Conduction Velocity in a Cell-by-Cell Model for Electrophysiology_.
-Functional Imaging and Modeling of the Heart, 117–126, <https://doi.org/10.1007/978-3-031-35302-4_12>.

-## Mathematical formulation

 ### The EMI model
 The EMI model (a.k.a the Cell-by-Cell model) for cardiac electrophysiology is a system of reaction-diffusion equations describing the evolution of the electric potential within each cell.
 The model has a time derivative only on the transmembrane boundary and has algebraic conditions elsewhere, i.e. it reduces to a differential algebraic equation.